-God has established a principle that blood is the element which cleanses our sins.
+God has established a principle, that blood is the element which cleanses our sins.
 When I first heard that blood must be shed for my sins, I was shocked and horrified.
 Most of us attribute blood to something awful, ugly, and repulsive.
-This is the exact purpose that God had in mind: Our sins are awful, ugly and repulsive.
-Therefore, it will take something equally horrific to cleanse us.
-None of us will fully realize the horror that our actions have caused during our lives until we are with the Lord in heaven.
+This is the exact purpose God had in mind: Our sins are awful, ugly, and repulsive; therefore, it will take something equally horrific to cleanse us.
+None of us will fully realize the horror our actions have caused during our lives, until we are with the Lord in heaven.
 The fact that our sins required the death of God’s Son should give us a moment of pause in realizing the seriousness of our condition.
 It was not easy for the Father to allow His Son to die for us.
-It was not easy for Jesus to take the permanent body of a human being and allow men to torture and brutalize Him, so that all of our sins could be cleansed.
+It was not easy for Jesus to take the permanent body of a human being, and allow men to torture and brutalize Him so that all of our sins could be cleansed.

 Sin is defined as moral imperfection.
 We all recognize that there is something terribly wrong with the world today.
-All around us we see and hear things that people do that shock us and cause our heart to feel a sense of sadness.
-We know that people should not harm each other, take advantage of one another and exhibit such self centered behavior.
+All around us, we see and hear things people do that shock us and cause our heart to feel a sense of sadness.
+We know that people should not harm each other, take advantage of one another, and exhibit such self-centered behavior.
 The world could be such a wonderful place if somehow we could all treat each other better.
 What causes the selfish and immoral actions of a human being?
 Why do people want to hurt others?
 From deep within us, our heart cries out for justice, mercy, peace, and love.
 We earnestly desire a life unencumbered by stress, anxiety, and fear.

-Everyday that we rise to greet a new day, news of pain and suffering fill the newspapers, television and our electronic devices.
-We ache within our soul for goodness to come upon all the people of our planet, yet in never does.
-The longer we live on the earth the worse things seem to get.
-Day after day injustice and selfishness plague us, depriving our world of the joy that could be ours if we were all better people.
+Every day when we rise to greet a new day, news of pain and suffering fill the newspapers, television, and our electronic devices.
+We ache within our soul for goodness to come upon all the people of our planet, yet it never does.
+The longer we live on the earth, the worse things seem to get.
+Day after day injustice and selfishness plague us, depriving our world of the joy that could be ours, if we were all better people.

 One of the most profound proofs for the existence of God, in my estimation, is His detailed description of our human condition.
-Everything that the Bible says about us as human beings is absolutely true.
+Everything the Bible says about us, as human beings, is absolutely true.
 The Bible is the only book that is completely honest with us about our genuine moral condition.
 All of the people who are depicted in the Bible are shown to us with their failures, weaknesses, and wrongful actions.
-These lives are on public exhibition before us, not to shame these individuals, but so that we might see that even those who have committed their lives to following God’s way, are still fallible.
+These lives are on public exhibition before us, not to shame these individuals but so that we might see, that even those who have committed their lives to following God’s way are still fallible.
 Without the help and mercy of the Living God, none of us would have any hope of becoming the person we genuinely want to be.

 What determines whether or not something is considered morally wrong depends largely on an individual person’s definition of injustice.
 The problem with using the individual moral judgment of a person’s feelings is that these emotions vary from person to person.
 There must be a universally acceptable basis for all morality.
 For the majority of people who live on the earth, the laws of God, as described in the Bible, are the foundation for how we treat each other.

-We can trace every law that exists today—in virtually every country, to an origin residing in the Ten Commandments of the Bible.
-Even those societies who do not believe in the first four commandments that deal with a person’s relationship with God, do agree that the last six laws of God are important and should be a part of all cultures and social orders.
+We can trace every law that exists today, in virtually every country, to an origin residing in the Ten Commandments of the Bible.
+Even those societies that do not believe in the first four commandments, which deal with a person’s relationship with God, do agree that the last six laws of God are important and should be a part of all cultures and social orders.

 Honor your father and your mother.